 Another huge risk of private student loans is the marketing that big banks are able to put behind their products versus what the federal student loan programs can do.

-In fact, last year, a group of college and university associations sued several banks and argued that their lending practices were misleading and actually encouraging individuals to not apply for federal student loan.
+In fact, last year, a group of college and university associations sued several banks and argued that their lending practices were misleading and actually encouraging individuals to not apply for federal student loans.

 Without these protections, borrowers are at a much higher risk of bankruptcy.
 But, as with all student loans, private student loans cannot be discharged.
 As a result, individuals can be stuck with this student loan debt for life.